dhiltonp/hexbright/README.md

 Now, click on 'Tools'->'Board'->'Hexbright' as your device type.
 With your hexbright unplugged, go to 'Tools'->'Serial Port' and look at the options.
 Now plug in your hexbright and go to 'Tools'->'Serial Port'.
 Select the new option.
 (On linux, I have to restart arduino.)
 Underneath 'Sketch' and 'Tools', there is an up arrow.
-Click on it, go to 'programs', and select 'first'.
+Click on it, go to 'programs', and select 'temperature_calibration' or 'functional'.

+'temperature_calibration' is one of the simplest programs you could write.

-You have now opened up a basic, but full-featured example of how to use the hexbright library.
+'functional' is a basic, but full-featured example of how to use the hexbright library.

+Be aware that this library is a work in progress.

 Enjoy!